Feedback, complaints and your rights

 - group discussions

-In addition, there are 4 national experience surveys that provide information on the quality of health and care services from the perspective of those using them.
-These national surveys allow NHS Boards to compare with other areas of Scotland and to track their progress in improving the experience of patients.
+In addition, there are 4 national experience surveys.
+These provide information on the quality of health and care services from the perspective of those using them.
+These national surveys allow NHS health boards to:

 The 4 national surveys are: